pat43k/HTMLToENML/README.md

 HTML to ENML UTIL
 ============

-A simple convert that convert html to enml.
+A simple converter that convert html to enml (Evernote format).
 Handle below HTML tags only:
 p
 a
 h
 br
 img

-Please let me know if you have any questions.
+You could support more tags if need.

 Cheers,